Germany strives for climate neutrality

 - project area: Spree-Neiße district; town of Spremberg

-- about 350 hectares of agricultural land in the recultivation area of the Welzow-Süd open-cast mine, consisting of four sub-areas Ecological upgrading of the area for the benefit of regional biodiversity in combination with measures for the preservation and further development of existing biotopes and plantings (including flower strips, open areas for open and semi-open land species, wildlife corridors)
+- ecological upgrading of the area for the benefit of regional biodiversity in combination with measures for the preservation and further development of existing biotopes and plantings (including flower strips, open areas for open and semi-open land species, wildlife corridors)

 - commissioning: planned for 2026

-Energy park Drebkau
+Energy Park Drebkau

-- start of construction planned for 2024
+- commissioning planned for 2026